 In applying for the minor, students affirm their understanding that:

-- admission to advanced classes intended for music majors may be restricted
+- admission to classes intended for music majors may be restricted

 - certain classes may require students to supply a laptop and software applications

-- certain ensembles/applied study may require the student to provide his or her own instrument
+- certain ensembles may require the student to audition and to provide their own instrument

 Nationally ranked and internationally renowned, CCM’s state-of-the-art facilities provide a highly creative and multidisciplinary artistic environment.
 The college serves as the largest single source of performing and media arts events in Ohio, and few schools can match the quality of its performing ensembles and theatrical productions.

-CCM’s roster of eminent faculty offers professional training in all areas of the performing and media arts, including composition, musicology, theory, conducting, music education, opera, musical theatre, acting, technical arts for the stage, dance, arts administration and electronic media.
-Members of CCM’s faculty regularly receive distinguished honors for creative and scholarly work, and many maintain strong professional ties to the region’s leading arts entities.
+CCM’s roster of eminent faculty offers professional training in all areas of the performing and media arts, including composition, musicology, theory, conducting, music education, opera, musical theatre, acting, technical arts for the stage, dance, arts administration and media production.
+Members of CCM’s faculty regularly receive distinguished honors for creative and scholarly work, and many maintain strong professional ties to leading arts entities.